It has been all over the news regarding the shortage within the Chef market. We have been trading for 14 years and we have insights of the market.

 New EU Chefs

 We are finding the number of new chefs in the UK has not picked up yet, as they would need to be sponsored if not been in the UK before.
-Their is issues with this until they are off the Amber lists.

 A number of Chefs are doing relief work short term, this would be on PAYE via a agency.
 This is increasing the costs for businesses, which will increase prices for customers